M. Ishaq Nadiri: Publications

 Nadiri has had more than 100 papers published in leading professional journals and several books on productivity, technological change and economic growth.

 Senior Economic Advisor to the President (SEAP)

-Nadiri served as the Senior Economic Advisor to the President of Afghanistan (SEAP) from 2005-08.
-He also served as Chairman of the Afghanistan National Development Strategy (ANDS) and Co-Chair of the Joint Coordination and Monitoring Board (JCMB).
-As the SEAP, Nadiri was responsible for the preparation and publication of many of the most important documents relating to development of Afghanistan, including the Interim-ANDS, the Progress Report on Preparation of the ANDS, the ANDS, the Afghanistan Compact, Afghanistan’s Millennium Development Goals Report, and Reports to the JCMB.
+Nadiri served as the Senior Economic Advisor to the President of Afghanistan (SEAP) from 2005 to 2008.
+He also served as Chairman of the Afghanistan National Development Strategy (ANDS) and co-chair of the Joint Coordination and Monitoring Board (JCMB).
+As the SEAP, Nadiri was responsible for the preparation and publication of many of the most important documents relating to development of Afghanistan, including the Interim-ANDS, the Progress Report on Preparation of the ANDS, the ANDS, the Afghanistan Compact, Afghanistan's Millennium Development Goals Report, and Reports to the JCMB.
 Nadiri also helped raise $32 Billion in pledges of support from the international community for the development of Afghanistan at conferences in London and Paris.